 Problems arise, though, when the area being monitored is subject to repetitive motion within a relatively short span of time.
 For example, kids playing in your front yard may trigger your motion alerts over and over again as they continually criss-cross the area being monitored by your Ring device.
 In addition to creating an unwanted series of false alerts, too many false alerts can run down the battery in battery-operated Ring devices.

-The Smart Alert Algorithm
+The Motion Alert Algorithm

-Without getting into too many technical details, Ring's Smart Alert algorithm is an internal program that runs inside of your Ring device.
+Ring's Smart Alert algorithm is an internal program that runs inside of your Ring device.
 It analyzes the traffic patterns of detected motions, looking for repetitive patterns.
 When it detects such a pattern, it essentially "sleeps" your device for a certain period of time, cutting down the number of motion alerts you'll get from the same set of stimuli.
 The more time a repetitive pattern of motion continues, the longer the time between issuing motion alerts.

-Smart Alert Controls
+Motion Alert Controls

-- Light: Setting the Smart Alert algorithm to "Light" will maximize the system's sensitivity to repetitive motion and the amount of time the system will "sleep" after detecting such motions.
+- Light: Setting the Motion Alert algorithm to "Light" will maximize the system's sensitivity to repetitive motion and the amount of time the system will "sleep" after detecting such motions.
 The result of this is that the system will more readily identify a motion source as something that shouldn't be reported and extend the amount of time between reports.
 This will substantially cut down on the number of motion alerts you'll receive and can help preserve battery life.
 The light setting is best used in heavily trafficked areas (such as yards where kids play) where the possibility of unwanted motion alerts is high.

 - Normal: This is the default setting for the system and will cut down the sensitivity to repetitive motion and shorten the system's "sleep timer."
 This setting is ideal for areas where you don't expect much in the way of human traffic, but may be dealing with repetitive alerts due to animals.